GeoscienceAustralia/ptha/ptha_access/README.md

 }
 ```
 If the above code leads to the `Success! ...` message, then the install is
-working, but otherwise you will have to troubleshoot your netcdf-c install (or
+working.
+Otherwise you will have to troubleshoot your netcdf-c install (or
 your internet connection, or check for a change to the NCI THREDDS server,
 etc).

 ### **Installing rptha***

-Finally, you need to install the `rptha` package.
+Finally you need to install the `rptha` package.
 This must be built from
 source, after obtaining the code from Geoscience Australia's the `PTHA` github
 repository.
 See instructions at https://github.com/GeoscienceAustralia/ptha/R/README.md